VinceX2/Mineria_Datos/Unidad2/Practicas/Practica4/readme.md

 test_set <- subset(dataset, split == FALSE)
 ```

-Now we're able to implement the algotirhm, to do that we need first defined the formula and the dataset that we'll use in the algorithm, all this stuff inside a variabel called classifier.
+Now we're able to implement the algorithm, to do that we need first defined the formula and the dataset that we'll use in the algorithm, all this stuff inside a variable called classifier.

 ```r
 classifier = glm(formula = Debt ~ .,